subhadeeppaul/My-Python-Adventure/notes/basic-python.md

 ## Key Features

-Extensibility and Modularity:<be />
+Extensibility and Modularity:<br />
 Python was designed to be highly extensible and modular.

-Modularity: Breaking down tasks into clearly defined, independent sub-tasks (modules) that can be combined, replaced, or upgraded without affecting other components of the system.
+Modularity: Breaking down tasks into clearly defined, independent sub-tasks (modules) that can be combined, replaced, or upgraded without affecting other components of the system.<br />
 Extensible: Can be extended with new modules and functions as needed.

 White Space Syntax: